CUBRID/cubrid-manual/en/ha.rst

 Broker Mode
 -----------

-A broker can access a server with one of the following modes: **Read Write**, **Read Only** or **Slave Only**.
+A broker can access a server with one of the following modes: **Read Write**, **Read Only** or **Standby Only**.
 This configuration value is determined by a user.

-A broker finds and connects to a suitable server by trying to establish a connection in the order of server connections; this is, if it fails to establish a connection, it tries another connection to the next server defined until it reaches the last server.
-If no connection is made even after trying all servers, the broker fails to connect to a server.
+A broker finds and connects to a suitable DB server by trying to establish a connection in the order of DB server connections; this is, if it fails to establish a connection, it tries another connection to the next DB server defined until it reaches the last DB server.
+If no connection is made even after trying all servers, the broker fails to connect to a DB server.

 For details on how to configure broker mode, see :ref:`ha-cubrid-broker-conf`.

+DB connection is affected by **PREFERRED_HOSTS**, **CONNECT_ORDER** and **MAX_NUM_DELAYED_HOSTS_LOOKUP** parameters in **cubrid_broker.conf**.
+See :ref:`ha-connect-broker-db` for further information.

+The below is the description if the above parameters are not specified.

 **Read Write**

+"ACCESS_MODE=RW"

 A broker that provides read and write services.
 This broker is usually connected to an active server.
-If no active servers exist, this broker will be connected to a standby server.
-For this reason, a Read Write broker can be temporarily connected to a standby server.
+If there is no active server, this broker will be connected to a standby server temporarily.
+Therefore, a Read Write broker can be temporarily connected to a standby server.

 When the broker temporarily establishes a connection to a standby server, it will disconnect itself from the standby server at the end of every transaction so that it can attempt to find an active server at the beginning of the next transaction.
 When it is connected to the standby server, only read service is available.
 Any write requests will result in a server error.

-Connecting to a DB server is influenced by **PREFERRED_HOSTS** and **CONNECT_ORDER** parameters in **cubrid_broker.conf**, and a CAS tries to connect in the below order.

-#.
-If **PREFERRED_HOSTS** is

-    a.  specified, a CAS tries to connect in the order in the specified hosts; if the status of the server is active, the connection is completed.
-    b.  not specified; if there is a server which has been connected already, a CAS tries to connect with that server; if the status of the server is active, the connection is completed.

-#.
-After the failure of the connection in 1., if the value of **CONNECT_ORDER** is

-    a.  specified as **SEQ** or not specified, a CAS tries to connect in the order to the hosts specified in **databases.txt**; if the status of the server is active, the connection is completed.
-    b.  specified as **RANDOM**, a CAS tries to connect randomly to the hosts specified in **databases.txt**; if the status of the server is active, the connection is completed.

-#.
-After the failure of the connection in 2., if the value of **CONNECT_ORDER** is

-    a.  specified as **SEQ** or not specified, a CAS tries to connect in the order to the hosts specified in **databases.txt**; if the accessible server exists, the connection is completed.
-    b.  specified as **RANDOM**, a CAS tries to connect randomly to the hosts specified in **databases.txt**; if the accessible server exists, the connection is completed.

-The following picture shows how a CAS connects to the host through **db-host** configuration when there are no settings about **PREFERRED_HOSTS** and **CONNECT_ORDER**.
+The following picture shows how a broker connects to the host through the **db-host** configuration.

 .. image:: /images/image20.png

+The broker tries to connect as the order of B, C, A because db-host in databases.txt is "node B:node C:node A".
+At this time, "node B:node C:node A" specified in db-host is the real host names defined in the /etc/hosts file.

+*   Example 1.  node B is crashed, node C is in standby status, and node A is in active status.
+Therefore, at last, the broker connects to node A.
+*   Example 2.  node B is crashed, and node C is in active status.
+Therefore, at last, the broker connects to node C.

 **Read Only**

+"ACCESS_MODE=RO"

 A broker that provides the read service.
 This broker is connected to a standby server if possible.
-For this reason, the Read Only broker can be connected to an active server temporarily.
+Therefore, the Read Only broker can be connected to an active server temporarily.

-Once it establishes a connection with an active server, it will maintain that connection even if a standby server exists.
-To disconnect from the active server and reconnect to a standby server, you should execute the **cubrid broker reset** command.
-An error will occur when the Read Only broker receives write requests; therefore, only the read service will be available even if it is connected to an active server.
+Once it establishes a connection with an active server, it will maintain that connection until the time specified by :ref:`RECONNECT_TIME <RECONNECT_TIME>`.
+After RECONNECT_TIME, the broker tries to reconnect as disconnecting the old connection.
+Or you can reconnect to the standby server by running **cubrid broker reset**.
+If a write request is delivered to the Read Only broker, an error occurs in the broker; therefore, only the read service will be available even if it is connected to an active server.

-Connecting to a DB server is influenced by **PREFERRED_HOSTS** and **CONNECT_ORDER** parameters in **cubrid_broker.conf**, and a CAS tries to connect in the below order.

-#.
-If **PREFERRED_HOSTS** is

-    a.  specified, a CAS tries to connect in the order in the specified hosts; if the status of the server is standby, the connection is completed.
-    b.  not specified; if there is a server which has been connected already, a CAS tries to connect with that server; if the status of the server is standby, the connection is completed.

-#.
-After the failure of the connection in 1., if the value of **CONNECT_ORDER** is

-    a.  specified as **SEQ** or not specified, a CAS tries to connect in the order to the hosts specified in **databases.txt**; if the status of the server is standby, the connection is completed.
-    b.  specified as **RANDOM**, a CAS tries to connect randomly to the hosts specified in **databases.txt**; if the status of the server is standby, the connection is completed.

-#.
-After the failure of the connection in 2., if the value of **CONNECT_ORDER** is

-    a.  specified as **SEQ** or not specified, a CAS tries to connect in the order to the hosts specified in **databases.txt**; if the accessible server exists, the connection is completed.
-    b.  specified as **RANDOM**, a CAS tries to connect randomly to the hosts specified in **databases.txt**; if the accessible server exists, the connection is completed.

-The following picture shows how a CAS connects to the host through **db-host** configuration when there are no settings about **PREFERRED_HOSTS** and **CONNECT_ORDER**.
+The following picture shows how a broker connects to the host through the **db-host** configuration.

 .. image:: /images/image21.png

+The broker tries to connect as the order of A, B, C because db-host in databases.txt is "node A:node B:node C".
+At this time, "node A:node B:node C" specified in db-host is the real host names defined in the /etc/hosts file.

+*   Example 1.  node A is in active status, node B is in standby status.
+Therefore, at last, the broker connects to node B.
+*   Example 2.  node A is in active status, node B is crashed, and node C is in standby status.
+Therefore, at last, the broker connects to node C.
+*   Example 3.  node A is in active status, node B and node C are crashed.
+Therefore, at last, the broker connects to node A.

-**Slave Only**
+**Standby Only**

+"ACCESS_MODE=SO"

 A broker that provides the read service.
 This broker can only be connected to a standby server.
 If no standby server exists, no service will be provided.

-Connecting to a DB server is influenced by **PREFERRED_HOSTS** and **CONNECT_ORDER** parameters in **cubrid_broker.conf**, and a CAS tries to connect in the below order.

-#.
-If **PREFERRED_HOSTS** is

-    a.  specified, a CAS tries to connect in the order in the specified hosts; if the status of the server is standby, the connection is completed.
-    b.  not specified; if there is a server which has been connected already, a CAS tries to connect with that server; if the status of the server is standby, the connection is completed.

-#.
-After the failure of the connection in 1., if the value of **CONNECT_ORDER** is

-    a.  specified as **SEQ** or not specified, a CAS tries to connect in the order to the hosts specified in **databases.txt**; if the status of the server is standby, the connection is completed.
-    b.  specified as **RANDOM**, a CAS tries to connect randomly to the hosts specified in **databases.txt**; if the status of the server is standby, the connection is completed.

-#.
-If there is no standby status on the server, the connection is failed.

-The following picture shows how a CAS connects to the host through the db-host configuration when there are no settings about **PREFERRED_HOSTS** and **CONNECT_ORDER**.
+The following picture shows how a broker connects to the host through the **db-host** configuration.

 .. image:: /images/image22.png

+The broker tries to connect as the order of A, B, C because db-host in databases.txt is "node A:node B:node C".
+At this time, "node A:node B:node C" specified in db-host is the real host names defined in the /etc/hosts file.

+*   Example 1.  node A is in active status, node B is in standby status.
+Therefore, at last, the broker connects to node B.
+*   Example 2.  node A is in active status, node B is crashed, and node C is in standby status.
+Therefore, at last, the broker connects to node C.
+*   Example 3.  node A is in active status, node B and node C are crashed.
+Therefore, at last, the broker does not connect to any node.
+This is the difference with Read Only broker.

 CUBRID HA Features
 ==================